Stuck with Each Other

-"Stuck with Each Other" is the second solo single released by Barbadian singer Shontelle.
+and May 21, 2009 as a single in the United Kingdom.
 It features R&B singer Akon and is the first single from the re-release of her debut album, Shontelligence.
 It is also featured on the Confessions of a Shopaholic soundtrack.
 The song was the second single from Shontelligence in the UK, being added to BBC Radio 1's C-list playlist on April 22, 2009, and has since reached the B-List.
 "Stuck with Each Other" also reached the A-List of BBC Radio 2's playlist.
 It became her second top 30 hit in the UK Singles Chart.

 Reception

 David Balls of Digital Spy gave the song 3/5 stars: